for-tristan/Maze-hunter/README.md

 > [!NOTE]
-> this project has multiple versions make sure to download the latest release.
+> This project has multiple versions make sure to download the latest release.

 ## Installation